How to Clean a Chemical Toilet for Camper Vans

 2. Truck Stops/ Rest Stops: Some truck stops and rest stops may have a dump area, these areas are mainly for RV sewage dumps, but will work for portable toilets.
 Call ahead to make sure they have one, that way you won’t be wasting any time

-3. Designated Areas Along the Highway: I haven’t seen one just laying along the highway, but I’ve heard others claim they have.
+3. Designated Areas Along the Highway: I haven’t seen one just lying along the highway, but I’ve heard others claim they have.
 You never know, keep your eyes peeled.
 I think this is mainly found in the UK.

 Where you can NOT dump a chemical toilet